clearlinux/clear-linux-documentation/source/ciao-cluster-setup.rst

 the above for prepopulating OS images, and similarly edit these two files on your controller node.

-If the csr is on the same physical machine as the scheduler, the "--url" option is optional; otherwise it refers to your scheduler SSNTP server IP.
+If the controller is on the same physical machine as the scheduler, the "--url" option is optional; otherwise it refers to your scheduler SSNTP server IP.

-For the CSR go code to correctly use the CA certificate generated earlier when building your keystone server need placed in the control node's CA root.
+For the ciao-controller go code to correctly use the CA certificate generated earlier when building your keystone server need placed in the control node's CA root.
 On Clear Linux OS for Intel Architecture, this is by::